tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 ## Trigger your Lambda with an REST endpoint

 Triggering your Lambda function with a REST endpoint [through the web console](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-getting-started-with-rest-apis.html), it only involves three or four clicks.
-Let's see how we can [create an API gateway](https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway-tutorial.html) so that we can

-But let's use `aws-cli` to do the same thing.
+But let's use `aws-cli` to do the same thing!

  Here are [the steps](https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway-tutorial.html) we have to take.
  Take note of your *api-id*, *api-root-id* and *resource-id* values which should look like random strings (eg. `p31qx1ghe1`).

 - Create a REST API
 - Create a *resource* under that rest API